 Even though most us crave the warm summer weather, many of us find higher temperatures difficult to work in and often harder to concentrate.
 In buildings with air- conditioning its vital to ensure you keep to your maintenance plan and that everything is in full working order.

 Simple things like blinds in windows can help create a much more temperate climate and keep out sun glare and turning off unused lights, computers and other electrical equipment helps drastically reduce heat output.

 Lastly, keeping staff happy on hot days is key, so investing in extra fans and even the odd ice-lolly run at dinner time can all help boost morale and productivity.

 4. Make sure it’s business as usual

-It’s a given that most people take the biggest proportion of annual leave during the school summer holidays, so make sure you’re business is prepared and oversees the amount of staff off at any one time and ensure that holidays are covered.
+It’s a given that most people take the biggest proportion of annual leave during the school summer holidays, so make sure your business is prepared, overseeing the amount of staff off at any one time to ensure that holidays are covered.
 This way your business can run at full capacity with minimal disruption.
-A break from work is essential to a happy workforce so encourage staff to use their leave so they’re rested and revitalised which all helps to keep staff positivity levels at a high.
+A break from work is essential to a happy workforce so encourage staff to use their leave so they’re rested and revitalised, which all helps to keep staff positivity levels at a high.